In most operating systems, user data, system data, and configuration files can become intermingled, which can make them challenging to manage.

 With stateless separation, default software configurations are read in order from predefined source code, Clear Linux OS provided defaults, and user-provided configuration.

-Software in Clear Linux OS provides default configuration values so that it is immediately functional, whenever it is appropriate to do so.
+Software in Clear Linux OS provides default configuration values so that it is immediately functional, except for some that require additional configuration.

 If a configuration needs to be changed, the appropriate file should be

 /etc/.
 If the configuration file does not

 already exist, it can be created in the appropriate location.